Generalised Bianchi permutability for isothermic surfaces: Background

 For $\varrho>-\frac{1}4, \varrho\not=\frac{k^2-1}4, k\in\Z, k\ge 1,$ there are exactly two complex multipliers $h\in S^1\setminus\{\pm 1\}$, and two $\H$--linearly independent $d_\varrho$--parallel sections $\varphi_1^\varrho, \varphi_2^\varrho$ with multiplier $h$.
 Since any complex linear combination $\varphi^\varphi = \varphi_1^\varrho m_1 + \varphi_2^\varrho m_2$, $m_1, m_2\in\C$, is a $d_\varrho$--parallel section with multiplier $h$, we obtain a $\CP^1$ family of closed (possibly singular) Darboux transforms, giving in case of the round cylinder general rotation surfaces, see Theorem \ref{thm: sor} and Remark \ref{rem:gensor}.
 Since $\varphi^\varrho j$ has multiplier $\bar h = h\invers$ and $\varphi^\varrho\H = \varphi^\varrho j\H$ we obtain no further Darboux transforms in this case.

-In the case of a surface of revolution, the only other case which can occur is that the spectral parameter is a \emph{resonance point}: Resonance points are spectral parameter $\varrho_r\in\R_*$ so that every $d_{\varrho_r}$--parallel section $\varphi^{\varrho_r}$ is a section with multiplier, that is, every Darboux transform with parameter $\varrho_r$ is a closed Darboux transform.
+In the case of a surface of revolution, the only other case which can occur is that the spectral parameter is a resonance point: every $d_{\varrho_r}$--parallel section $\varphi^{\varrho_r}$ is a section with multiplier, that is, every Darboux transform with parameter $\varrho_r$ is a closed Darboux transform.

 Put differently, given a basis $\{\varphi_1^{\varrho_r}, \varphi_2^{\varrho_r}\}$ of $d_{\varrho_r}$--parallel sections at a resonance point $\varrho_r$ every $d_{\varrho_r}$--parallel section, and thus, every (possibly singular) $\varrho_r$--Darboux transform, is given by $\varphi^{\varrho_r} = \varphi_1^{ \varrho_r} m_1 + \varphi_2^{\varrho_r} m_2$, $m_1, m_2\in\H$: